sommda/gamemaster-mcp/MCP_TOOLS_AND_RESOURCES.md

 The transcript system uses a **hierarchical tree structure** to organize gameplay interactions.
 See [TranscriptTree](DATA_MODELS.md#transcripttree) in the data models documentation for details.

 #### `record_interaction`
-Records a player-game interaction in the transcript.
+Records a player-game interaction in the transcript with a simple text response.
 Interactions are automatically added to the current context (adventure, combat, or transcript root).

 **Parameters:**
 - `player_entry` (str, required): Text input by the player